-This is what Robert Michael Hensel, who was born with Spina bifida said, and it is a quote that sums up the ethos we, at Tregolls Academy, hold dear.
-Incidently, Robert is also a Guinness World Records holder for the longest non-stop wheelie in a wheelchair, covering a total distance of 6.178 miles!
+This quote by Robert Michael Hensel, who was born with Spina bifida, sums up the ethos held by Tregolls Academy.
+Incidentally, Robert is also a Guinness World Records holder for the longest non-stop wheelie in a wheelchair, covering a total distance of 6.178 miles!
 Amazing!

-Mrs Plechowicz works part time on Mondays, Tuesday mornings and Wednesday afternoons and is always happy to meet with you or talk over the phone should you have any queries or concerns about your child.
-To book an appointment, please ring the school office.
-01872 274020 or e mail Mrs Plechowicz at firstname.lastname@example.org
+The school’s SENCO, Miss Danielle Piéton, works Monday – Thursday and is always happy to meet with you or talk over the phone should you have any queries or concerns about your child.

 Who else can help if your child has SEN?